Levi Strauss forecasts upbeat full year as apparel demand bounces back - News Break

 Levi Strauss forecasts upbeat full year as apparel demand bounces back

-July 8 (Reuters) - Levi Strauss & Co (LEVI.N) on Thursday forecast a strong full-year profit after handily beating quarterly earnings estimates as demand for its jeans, tops, and jackets rebound quicker than expected across its markets.
+(Reuters) -Levi Strauss & Co on Thursday forecast a strong full-year profit after handily beating quarterly earnings estimates as demand for its jeans, tops, and jackets rebound quicker than expected across its markets.

 Shares in Levi climbed 3% in extended trading as it also increased its third-quarter dividend by 33%.

-Customers refreshing their wardrobes following months-long lockdowns and COVID-19-related restrictions are boosting sales of loose-fitting jeans and street clothes at Levi and its peers American Eagle (AEO.N) and Abercrombie & Fitch (ANF.N).
+Customers refreshing their wardrobes following months-long lockdowns and COVID-19-related restrictions are boosting sales of loose-fitting jeans and street clothes at Levi and its peers American Eagle and Abercrombie & Fitch.

 “About 35% of consumers in the U.S. have changed waist sizes.
 And some of it is up and some of it is down, but either way, it creates another reason for people to go out and update their wardrobe,” Chief Executive Officer Charles Bergh said on an earnings call.